CoreParadox/VHD-X-Tools/README.md

 > ❓ Initially made this so I could install League of Legends without putting Riot Vanguard on my main windows install, and without messing with dual-boot and other weirdness, but it can easily be used for plently of other things.

+>[!TIP]
-> 💡 For maximum isolation, encrypt all your other logical drives, storing the VHDX on it's own logical drive.
+>For maximum isolation, encrypt all your other logical drives, storing the VHDX on it's own logical drive.

 ## CreateVHDX